IQSS/dataverse/doc/sphinx-guides/source/installation/intro.rst

 Related Guides
 --------------

-Many "admin" functions can be performed by Dataverse installation users themselves (non-superusers) as documented in the :doc:`/user/index` and that guide is a good introduction to the features of the Dataverse software from an end user perspective.
+Many "admin" functions can be performed by Dataverse installation users themselves (non-superusers) as documented in the :doc:`/user/index` and that guide is a good introduction to the features of the Dataverse Software from an end user perspective.

 If you are a sysadmin who likes to code, you may find the :doc:`/api/index` useful, and you may want to consider improving the installation script or hacking on the community-lead configuration management options mentioned in the :doc:`prep` section.
-If you **really** like to code and want to help with the Dataverse software code, please check out the :doc:`/developers/index`!
+If you **really** like to code and want to help with the Dataverse Software code, please check out the :doc:`/developers/index`!

 .. _support: